 Propane, however, does not significantly contribute to greenhouse gas emissions or acid rain.
 In fact, the carbon dioxide emissions from electric home heating could be reduced by about 75 percent if instead propane was used for heating homes.

 The Federal government has also classified propane as a safe motor fuel, and Propane Autogas, has become an attractive alternative for many business and municipal vehicle fleets.
 School buses, taxis, police cars, park transportation vehicles, and many other fleets are being converted to more economical and clean-burning Propane Autogas.
 Propane’s low emissions also make it an ideal fuel for indoor applications such as forklifts and other industrial operations.

-Propane is nontoxic and insoluble in water, so it does not contaminate soil or ground water supplies.
-In the unlikely event that liquid propane leaks, it quickly vaporizes and dissipates in to the air.
+Propane is nontoxic and insoluble in water, so it does not contaminate soil or groundwater supplies.
+In the unlikely event that liquid propane leaks, it quickly evaporates and dissipates in to the air.
 Over ninety percent of propane is produced in the USA, with the remaining majority produced in Canada.
 Using propane helps to reduce our country's dependence on foreign oil and our carbon footprint.

 Energy Conservation Tips:

 In 2010, Americans saved enough power from using Energy Star appliances to prevent greenhouse gas emissions equivalent to that of 33 million cars — all while saving nearly $18 billion on their utility bills.
 You can save, too.
 Here are a few tips to make energy conservation easy: